trim21/go-phpserialize/readme.md

 #### Limitation:

-1. Marshal go `struct`, `map` into php array and array only, php object is not supported.
-3. No `omitempty` support (yet).
+1. No `omitempty` support (yet).
-4. Anonymous Struct field (embedding struct) working like named field.
+2. Anonymous Struct field (embedding struct) working like named field.

-If any of this Limitation affect you (except `1.`), please create a PR to let me know.
+If any of these limitations affect you, please create a issue to let me know.

 example: